tetrotibo/artalogue/README.md

 During this process, Artalogue also generates a unique product serial number for each artwork.
 The serial is automatically built based on the creation date and the painting technique used, allowing for fast identification and internal tracking.

 Once encoding is complete, the user triggers a semi-automatic syncing procedure.
 Artalogue then transfers the data into the appropriate fields of the Etsy listing form via scripted automation, reducing the risk of typos and saving time.
+In addition to textual metadata, Artalogue also uploads the selected artwork images and video previews directly to the listing, avoiding the need for manual media uploads.
 The syncing process supports formatting adjustments where necessary to meet Etsy’s character limits and input expectations.

-The overall goal is to retain full control of metadata entry while eliminating the tedious copy-paste process between database and web browser.
+The overall goal is to retain full control of metadata entry while eliminating the tedious copy-paste process between database, media folders and web browser.

 ## Screenshots